Traveling to Europe this Winter? Here is the ultimate packing list for winter in Europe with everything you’ll need to stay warm and adventurous.

 The biggest percentage of Europe uses the same travel adaptor with the exception of the UK and Ireland.
 If you plan to visit just the other European countries, then this Europe travel adapter will be enough.

 It is a known fact that winter drains the battery of electronics much faster than in summer.
-So be sure to pack a power bank to charge your phone every time the battery dies out.
+So be sure to pack this power bank to charge your phone every time the battery dies out.

 First Aid kit